brandonjschwartz/engineering-website/README.md

     ERROR: Permission to yp-engineering/engineering-website.git denied to <you>.
     fatal: The remote end hung up unexpectedly

-send an email to ogolan@yp.com or ncunningham@yp.com requesting that your external git account be added as an owner on the yp-engineering git team.
+send an email to ogolan@yp.com or ncunningham@yp.com requesting that your external git account be added to the yp-engineering\owners team.

 8 - Let us know the content is ready to push to production, or wait till we see the git activity: ogolan@yp.com or ncunningham@yp.com